Eric Winter: Acting

 Winter played the role of Rex Brady on the daytime soap opera Days of Our Lives from July 8, 2002, until July 26, 2005.
 After leaving Days of Our Lives, he had many small roles in television shows, such as CSI; Love, Inc.; Charmed; and Just Legal.
 He guest-starred on ABC Family's Wildfire for five episodes.
 His character, R.J.
 Blake, a bull-rider who dated the character of Dani Davis (played by Nicole Tubiola), was killed in the episode "Heartless", which aired originally on February 28, 2007.
 Winter also appeared on The Parkers in the episode "The Boomerang Effect".
 He appeared in an episode of the CBS series The Ex-List, and in the recurring role of Jason McCallister, the brother of Senator Robert McCallister (Rob Lowe) and the love interest of Kevin Walker (Matthew Rhys) on the ABC drama Brothers & Sisters.
 Winter was a regular on the short-lived CBS series Viva Laughlin and Moonlight.
 He appears in the feature films Harold & Kumar Escape from Guantanamo Bay (2008) and The Ugly Truth (2009).

 In 2010, Winter starred as the character Michael Friend, the imaginary friend of Jane (Alyssa Milano) in the Lifetime television movie Sundays at Tiffany's.

 From 2010 to 2012, Winter appeared in the CBS crime drama The Mentalist as FBI agent Craig O'Laughlin, the boyfriend and later fiancé of Amanda Righetti's character Grace Van Pelt.
 In 2012, he had a recurring role as Luke Lourd on the ABC comedy-drama series GCB.
 Winter appeared in the video game Beyond: Two Souls.

 In 2013, Winter began starring in the Lifetime television series Witches of East End as Dash Gardiner.
 The series was canceled on November 4, 2014, after two seasons.

-In October 2018, he began starring in the ABC drama The Rookie as Officer Tim Bradford.
+In October 2018, he began co-starring in the ABC police procedural drama The Rookie as Officer Tim Bradford.
+He has appeared in all eight seasons of this series starring Nathan Fillion.

 Personal life

 He was married to actress Allison Ford from 2001 until 2005.
 He then dated Roselyn Sanchez for two years prior to their engagement in 2007, during a holiday vacation in Puerto Rico.
-The couple wed on November 29, 2008, at a historic fort in San Juan, Puerto Rico.
+The couple got married on November 29, 2008, at a historic fort in San Juan, Puerto Rico.
 Sanchez and Winter have two children, a daughter born in January 2012 and a son born in November 2017.

+A fan of association football, Winter shares a friendship with Thibaut Courtois.